BDC Hamburger Icon

 3. Settlements are based on a few broad concepts.

-A settlement should bear a reasonable relationship to the amount recoverable through enforced collection.
-Essentially, the SBA compares your offer to the amount it thinks it could get if it sues you.
+• A settlement should align with what the SBA could recover: A settlement should bear a reasonable relationship to the amount recoverable through enforced collection.
+Essentially, the SBA compares your offer to what it believes it could recover if it pursued legal action against you.
 Can it levy your bank account or garnish your wages?
 If so, keep that in mind when devising your offer.
-It helps if you don’t have assets that can be garnished, but that doesn’t mean you are off the hook.
+Having limited garnishable assets may help your case but it doesn’t mean you’re off the hook.

-Don’t lean too much on the point above.
-You can’t thumb your nose at the lender because all your assets are sitting in a 401(k) retirement account.
-To qualify for a settlement, you must demonstrate financial hardship and a lack of ability to pay.
-This means that even though the SBA can’t force you to crack open your piggy bank, you may need to do it yourself if you hope to settle.
+• You may need to access protected funds: However, don’t lean too much on the point above.
+You can’t ignore your lender just because your assets are in a 401(k) retirement account.
+To qualify for a settlement, you must demonstrate financial hardship and an inability to pay the full amount.
+This means that even though the SBA can’t force you to withdraw from protected accounts, you may need to do so voluntarily to reach a settlement.

-The amount you settle for will be directly tied to your personal financial situation.
-No arbitrary percentage will make the bank and the SBA say yes or no to an offer.
-They will require full financial disclosure, including a special personal financial statement (SBA Form 770), tax returns and bank statements.
+• Your settlement amount isn’t arbitrary: The amount you settle for will be tied directly to your personal financial situation — not an arbitrary percentage.
+The SBA and your lender will require full financial disclosure, including a personal financial statement (SBA Form 770), tax returns and bank statements.

-If you fail to work out a deal with your lender or the SBA, the U.S. Department of the Treasury will base its settlements on an arbitrary percentage.
-Also, settlements are based on what you can afford, not what will be convenient for you, so don’t expect it to be easy or cheap.
+• The U.S. Department of the Treasury may step in if no settlement is reached: If you fail to work out a deal with your lender or the SBA, the Department of the Treasury will base its settlements on an arbitrary percentage.
+Additionally, settlements are based on what you can afford — not what’s convenient for you — so don’t expect an easy or inexpensive resolution.

 4. Settlements come with strings attached.

-While settling your debt is a positive thing for your finances and psyche, it’s not all rainbows and unicorns.
-These stipulations are worth knowing about:
+While settling your debt can be a financial and emotional relief, it’s not all rainbows and unicorns.
+Be aware of these stipulations:

-• SBA debt forgiveness may be taxable.
-If a lender forgives a portion of the debt, you may receive a 1099 for that amount.
-The SBA also sometimes reports settlements to the credit bureaus.
-You may be able to dispute it on the basis that it was not a consumer debt.
+• SBA debt forgiveness may be taxable: If a lender forgives part of your debt, you may receive a 1099 form for that amount.
+The SBA may also report settlements to the credit bureaus.
+However, you may be able to dispute the report if the debt was not consumer-related.

-• You’ll land on a government blocklist.
-The government maintains a list of borrowers who have defaulted on various obligations called CAIVRS (Credit Alert Verification Reporting System).
+• You’ll land on a government blocklist: The government maintains a Credit Alert Verification Reporting System, which tracks borrowers who have defaulted on federal obligations.

 Think long and hard about a settlement with the SBA.
-It will hurt your chances of getting another SBA loan or a federally backed mortgage or student loan.
-There may be a better option than a settlement.
+It can impact your ability to secure another SBA loan, a federally backed mortgage or a student loan.
+A settlement may not always be your best option.

 What happens if you default on an SBA loan?

-If you don’t respond to your demand letter, the SBA sends your debt to the Treasury Department for collections under the Treasury Offset Program.
+If you don’t respond to your demand letter, the SBA will send your debt to the Department of the Treasury for collection under the Treasury Offset Program.

 • Wage garnishment